 Root CA: A CA that is directly trusted by an end-entity.

-Secure Telephone Identity (STI) Certificate: A public key certificate used by a service provider to sign and verify the PASSporT.
+Secure Telephone Identity (STI) Certificate: A public key certificate used by a service provider to sign and verify a PASSporT.

 Service Provider Code: In the context of this document, this term refers to any unique identifier that is allocated by a Regulatory and/or administrative entity to a service provider.
 In the U.S. and Canada, this would be a Company Code as defined in [ATIS-0300251], or a Resp Org ID assigned to a Resp Org as defined in [ATIS-0417001-003].